c5shen/WITCH/README.rst

    cd WITCH
    pip3 install -r requirements.txt

-   # 3. Run setup.py to set up main.config.
+   # 3. (Optional) Run setup.py to set up main.config.
 Please refer to "witch_msa/default.config"
    #    Additionally, software binaries available in the user's environment will be prioritized for usage.
    #    Use "-c" if want to install to WITCH/.witch_msa/main.config
    #    Default is to ~/.witch_msa/main.config